nadeemlab/DoseRTX/README.md

 ## Installation
 It is highly recommended to install dependencies in either a python virtual environment or anaconda environment.
 Instructions for python virtual environment:
+Install all the dependencies present in requirements.txt
 ```bash
 python3 -m venv venv
 source venv/bin/activate
 (venv) pip install requirements.txt
 ```
-Please refer to the this [link](https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md#3-install-wheels-for-linux) for the details of pytorch3d installation.
+Please use this [link](https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md#3-install-wheels-for-linux) for the details of pytorch3d installation.

 ## Usage
 ```bash